 Long-term Planning and Risk Management

 Native values the careful allocation of funds to build lasting value for communities.
 To incentivize long-term ecosystem protection, Native commits 10% of project revenue to an investment fund for the community.
 This fund will invest in sustainable projects to support long-term economic and environmental health and will provide a sustainable financial resource for future generations to continue conservation efforts long after the project is initiated.
-Native will also invest a further 10% of project revenue into an Insurance Fund which will cover any unexpected risks or emergencies during stewardship activities.
+Native will also invest a further 10% of project revenue into an insurance fund which will cover any unexpected risks or emergencies during stewardship activities.

 Both funds ultimately belong to the community, unless there is a clear case of malpractice or negligence.
 Furthermore Squares within a given project will be sold according to a curve which matches the financial needs of the community.
 These two measures perform a few important functions: